MalcolmPereira/eightball/README.md

 ![Magic 8 Application](./readme_assets/Magic8_5.png)

-Access the web application at https://magic8client.malcolm.io for the magic8ball application and see that the entered statements start logging iin the statement logger service trhough Fluent Bit.
+Access the web application at https://magic8client.malcolm.io for the magic8ball application and see entered statements logged in statement logger service through Fluent Bit.

 ### Clean Up.